ELD Standards Framework

 ELD Standards Statements

 The ELD Standards Statements provide educators with a connection between language development and academic content area learning.
+Like a string of flags hanging in the classroom, the statements represent the broad and ever-present language of the disciplines.

 - Standard 1